 Wine is an application that allows you to run Windows programs on a Linux system.
 Wine is similar to an emulator, but with a different technology that improves performance.

-In this tutorial learn how to install Wine 4.0 on Ubuntu 18.04.
+In this tutorial learn how to install Wine on Ubuntu.

 - A user account with sudo privileges

 - Ubuntu 18.04 LTS Desktop Installed or Ubuntu 20.04

 Step 1: Verify Ubuntu 32-bit or 64-bit system

 Wine uses a different application for 32-bit and 64-bit versions of Ubuntu.

 To view CPU details, enter the command:

 The CPU op-mode(s) field tells you which architecture you are using: